 Brenda S. Anderson writes authentic, gritty, life-affirming fiction that shows God at work in people’s messy lives.
-She enjoys live music and theater, walking the shores of Lake Superior, and sharing hot cocoa with friends and family.
-She lives near Minneapolis with her newly retired husband.
-Together, they plan to travel across the United States, checking items off their bucket list, beginning with a bus trip to Niagara Falls.
+She enjoys live sports and theater, walking along the shores of Lake Superior, and sharing hot cocoa with friends and family.
+She lives near Minneapolis with her newly retired husband and their twin mischievous kitties.

 2012 ACFW Genesis Finalist